Skip to Main Content

 Selecting Appropriate Library Resources

--familiarize yourself with library's database resources and the types of information they each contain
+Familiarize yourself with library's database resources and the types of information they each contain.
+This will help ensure that you are prepared for whatever research assignments you might face.

 Developing Search Term Vocabulary